Rutgers basketball player dismissed, faces deportation

 Thiam, a junior forward from Dakar, Senegal, is accused of slapping a woman and swinging a knife at her after she refused to give up her cellphone.

-The Asbury Park Press reports his attorney said after Thiam's release from jail Tuesday that his client is "still in shock."
+The Asbury Park Press reports his attorney Charles Sciarra said after Thiam's release from jail Tuesday that his client is "still in shock."

+Sciarra said Thiam has "no ill feelings toward Rutgers."
+He said his client denies threatening the woman with a knife.

 Thiam was suspended indefinitely after his arrest Friday, and then dismissed from the team Monday.